benoitvallon/100-best-books/readme.md

 # Installation

-This project project depends on some libraries, so you must install them via bower before running it.
+This project project depends on some of the libraries, so you must install them via broswer before running it.

 ```shell
 bower install